Jon Huntsman Jr.: Environment and energy

 In 2007, in response to the issue of global warming, Huntsman signed the Western Climate Initiative, by which Utah joined with other governments in agreeing to pursue targets for reduced production of greenhouse gases.
 He also appeared in an advertisement sponsored by Environmental Defense, in which he said, "Now it's time for Congress to act by capping greenhouse-gas pollution."

 In 2011, in response to comments by Rick Perry and other Republican presidential candidates, Huntsman stated he "believe[s] in evolution and trust[s] scientists" on climate change.
-Commenting later on his statement, Huntsman remarked “I felt that it was important to remind a lot of Republican voters who care and a lot of independent voters who care, that there is a candidate who does believe in science.”
+Commenting later on his statement, Huntsman remarked "I felt that it was important to remind a lot of Republican voters who care and a lot of independent voters who care, that there is a candidate who does believe in science."

-Huntsman has stated a preference for international cooperation in handling climate change, stating "it’s a global issue.
+Huntsman has stated a preference for international cooperation in handling climate change, stating "it's a global issue.
 We can enact policies here [in the United States], but I wouldn't want to unilaterally disarm as a country."

 Foreign policy

 Huntsman has repeatedly stated, "We need to continue working closely with China to convince North Korea to abandon its nuclear weapons program".
 He has also named Taiwan, human rights, and Tibet among the "areas where we have differences with China" and vowed "robust engagement" as ambassador.
 Huntsman, who lived in Taiwan as a Mormon missionary, said he felt "personally invested in the peaceful resolution of cross-strait differences, in a way that respects the wishes of the people on both Taiwan and the mainland.
 In 2009, he said that then-current U.S. policy "support[ed] this objective, and [he was] encouraged by the recent relaxing of cross-strait tensions."

-Huntsman is a supporter of Israel and has made several visits to Israel.

-During his 2020 gubernatorial campaign, and after serving as Ambassador to Russia, Huntsman stated that “[the Russians] want to see us divided.
+During his 2020 gubernatorial campaign, and after serving as Ambassador to Russia, Huntsman stated that "[the Russians] want to see us divided.
 They want to drive a wedge into politics...
 The American people do not understand the expertise at their disposal to divide us, to prey on our divisions.
 They take both sides of an issue to deepen the political divide.
 They are active during mass shootings.
 They are active during racial tension.
 They take advantage of us.
-We think it’s fellow Americans who are taking extreme positions sometimes.
-It’s not.”
+We think it's fellow Americans who are taking extreme positions sometimes.
+It's not."